davidlaucw/DataScienceTest/README.md

 # DataScienceTest
-Data Science Interview Challenge from Code
+A Data Science Project about predicting the duration of a rental bicycle trip